 If you're fitting new skirting, it's always easier to paint or stain it before fixing it to the wall.
 However, if you're repainting skirting that's already in place you don't have that luxury.
-See our tips to make this tricky job a bit easier.
+If you can pull the carpet back and then paint this is ideal, but seldom the reality, particularly for a DIY job.
+See our tips to make this tricky job of painting the skirting without painting the carpet a bit easier.

 What Will I Need To Paint My Skirting?